Tips to Save Money on your Rental

 During your Stay

-- Be sure to protect the rental owner (and your things!) by keeping the vacation rental secured while you are away, exactly like you would at home.
+- Enjoy your stay!
+Be sure to protect the owner (and your things!) by keeping the vacation rental secured while you are away, exactly like you would at home.

-- Please make sure to walk through the rental home one final time and look for damages.
-Whenever possible, do this walk-out assessment with the property owner present.
-If the property owner is not available, make sure to take photos of the property to record its condition.
+- Once your things are all out, begin a walk-through of the rental to verify no property damage occurred during your stay.
+If at all possible, do this walk-out inspection with the property owner present.
+If the property owner is not available, remember to take photos of the property to record its condition.